 A conversion complete event sets the COCO and generates an ADC interrupt to wake the MCU from wait mode if the ADC interrupt is enabled (AIEN = 1).

 10.4.7 MCU Stop3 Mode Operation

-The STOP instruction is used to put the MCU in a low power-consumption standby mode during which most or all clock sources on the MCU are disabled.
+Stop mode is a low power-consumption standby mode during which most or all clock sources on the MCU are disabled.

 10.4.7.1 Stop3 Mode With ADACK Disabled